edge-cloud/www.edge-cloud.net/_posts/2013-06-28-tcp-throughput-amazon-aws-regions.md

 Looking at the traceroute between the two instances one can clearly see that Amazon uses its own links to connect the regions.

-_Side Note:_ The network team at Amazon AWS should brush up their skills on <a href="https://en.wikipedia.org/wiki/Reverse_DNS_lookup" target="_blank">Reverse DNS lookups</a> as almost none of the routing hops' IP addresses resolves to DNS names.
+_Side Note:_ The network team at Amazon AWS should brush up their skills on [Reverse DNS lookups](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) as almost none of the routing hops' IP addresses resolves to DNS names.
 But the Autonomous System (AS) number of hops clearly shows that the IP addresses belong to Amazon.

 ### "Broken" example, not Amazon AWS